 Adjust your irrigation for the seasons

-Between January and March you can almost 'hear' your garden grow, so why not let the rain do the watering for you for a couple of months and switch your irrigation system to 'off', just keeping an eye on your plants and giving them a drink if there is a break in the rain.
+Most years, between January and March you can almost 'hear' your garden grow, so why not let the rain do the watering for you for a couple of months and switch your irrigation system to 'off', just keeping an eye on your plants and giving them a drink when they need it.

 Other things to consider for a healthy garden (and wallet) during the wet season:

-The end of the Wet Season is a good time to get veggie beds ready for planting.
+The end of the wet season is a good time to fertilise (make sure it's an organic fertiliser), mulch and get veggie beds ready for planting.

 Many Top End soils struggle to hold water and food for plants.
 Top End soils are generally sandy or clay loams and have a low water holding capacity with high percolation rates.
 This means they don't retain water and nutrients very well which can affect the health of plants.
 The secret to creating a beautiful, water efficient garden in the Top End is getting the condition of your soil right, so it is full of healthy micro-organisms to help feed and maintain the vigor of your plants.